Source: Office of New Mexico Attorney General

 (ALBUQUERQUE)---Attorney General Gary King has filed a motion to intervene in a lawsuit to stop a plant in Roswell from slaughtering horses for meat because federal authorities have not yet undertaken the required environmental review.

-The AG’s motion, filed late last Friday, joins Front Range Equine Rescue, the Humane Society of the United States, and a variety of other groups and individuals that recently brought the lawsuit in federal district court.
+The AG’s motion, filed late last Friday, joins Front Range Equine Rescue, the Humane Society of the United States, Horses For Life Foundation and a variety of other groups and individuals that recently brought the lawsuit in federal district court.

 AG King’s motion says New Mexico has a strong interest in ensuring that “commercial operations within its borders are conducted in a safe and environmentally responsible manner.”
 Attorney General King previously concluded in a legal analysis last month that “state law does not allow for production of meat that is chemically tainted under federal regulations.”